mautic/developer-documentation-new/docs/design/labelling.rst

 Examples:

-**Do:** Your campaign was sent successfully!
+**Do:** Your campaign was sent successfully !

 **Avoid:** An error occurred during the process!!

 Terms of politeness
 -------------------

-These terms are often overused and can convey an inappropriate tone for technical material, as they are perceived differently across cultures.
+These terms are often overused and can convey an inappropriate tone for technical material, as they're perceived differently across cultures.
 Use terms like "please" and "thank you" thoughtfully.

 For example, you might say, "The Mautic installation process might take a few minutes.
 Please wait."
-Use politeness in a UI only when the user is experiencing an inconvenience.
+Use politeness in a UI only when the User is experiencing an inconvenience.

 For instance, avoid saying, "Please configure your email settings to access advanced features," as it can be unnecessary.